mpampuch/pytorch-notes/README.md

 ## Loss functions
+- `nn.CrossEntropyLoss()` creates an instance of the CrossEntropyLoss class, which expects **logits** as inputs (raw scores from the network) and class labels.
+It internally applies `torch.log_softmax` to the logits before computing the negative log likelihood loss.
 - BCEWithLogitsLoss() # Binary classification
     - Combines sigmoid activation function with BCELoss.
 Better than BCELoss because more numerically stable